boeni-industries/aico/docs/frontend/frontend_architecture_overview.md

 **Molecules**: Simple component groups that combine atoms into functional units, such as search bars or message bubbles.

-**Organisms**: Complex components that combine molecules and atoms into distinct interface sections, like chat interfaces or navigation panels.
+**Organisms**: Complex components that combine molecules and atoms into distinct interface sections, like conversation interfaces or navigation panels.

 **Templates**: Layout structures that define page-level organization without specific content, establishing consistent spacing and arrangement patterns.